sridel92/ATtiny_blink/README.md

 ![attiny_blink_schema.jpg](/Pict/attiny_blink_schema.jpg)
 Format: ![Schem with Fritzing](url)

-x

-the Pcb board could be like this one.
+The Pcb board could be like this one.

 ![attiny_blink_pcb.jpg](/Pict/attiny_blink_pcb.jpg)
 Format: ![PCB with Fritzing](url)

+I use also strip board for this

 x